GSA/cto-website/_guides/effective_user_stories.md

   alt="INVEST"
   class="guide-image guide-image-half">

 User story independence is ensured when the delivery increment has been fully decomposed; this allows for the appropriate tasking, estimation, sizing, and testability of the effort.
-The Product Owner negotiates the prioritization of the functionality with the Scrum Team against user needs, while the value of the user story drives drives its priority.
+The Product Owner negotiates the prioritization of the functionality with the Scrum Team against user needs, while the value of the user story drives its priority.

 Further, testability of the user story is captured in the acceptance criteria; it should denote the “The Who” _(user)_, “The What” _(capability)_, and “The Why” _(outcome)_ of the increment.
 For additional detail regarding defining acceptance criteria, check out [Defining When a Requirement is Complete]({{ site.baseurl }}/guides/requirements_complete/).